 - Opposites Attract: With Sally.

 - Rebel Leader: Shared position with Princess Sally.
 Sonic is basically the face of the Freedom Fighters.

 - Red Oni, Blue Oni: The red to Sally's blue.

 - Right Way/Wrong Way Pair: Usually the Wrong Way to Sally's more cautious and meticulous approach, especially in Season Two.

-- Smug Super: To the point that one of Snively's schemes was designed to manipulate his ego.
+- Smug Super: To the point that more than a few villainous schemes were designed to manipulate his ego.
 Sonic is genuinely competent and heroic, however he has no problem constantly bragging about it.
 In the second season, he would even screw up missions due to his overconfidence.

 - Totally Radical: The series was made in the 90's.